ChetanPatil28/Epipolar-Geometry/README.md

 This project aims at implementing some of those Stereo-Matching algorithms in Python.

 #### 1. BLOCK-MATCHING method for which the code is written in `BlockMatching.py`
+#### 1. ENERGY MINIMIZATION VIA DYNAMIC PROGRAMMING method for which the code is written in `Dynamic.py`

 Input images are Left and Right correspondingly.

 LEFT Image             |  RIGHT Image